11 Steps to Becoming a Diplomatic Security Service Special Agent

 A Suitability Review Panel will examine your file to determine your suitability for employment with the Foreign Service.

 The Department of State requires the highest standards of conduct by employees of the Foreign Service, including an especially high degree of integrity, reliability, and prudence.
 Given the representational nature of employment in the Foreign Service, employees must always observe proper standards.
-The purpose of the suitability review is to determine, from the candidate’s total record, whether the candidate is indeed suitable to represent the United States.
-The Suitability Review Panel has the authority to terminate a candidacy.
+The purpose of the suitability review is to determine, from the candidate's total record, whether the candidate is indeed suitable to represent the United States.
+The Suitability Review Panel has the authority to discontinue a candidacy.

 The U.S. Department of State Suitability Review Panel and standards are defined in Chapter 3 of the Foreign Affairs Manual.
 In evaluating suitability, the factors and criteria the Suitability Review Panel takes into consideration may be found here: 3 FAM 2215.2

-Step 9: Schedule and Take the Physical Readiness Test
+Step 10: Schedule and Take the Physical Readiness Test

 What is the Physical Readiness Test?